chef/chef-web-docs/chef_master/source/config_rb_client.rst

    Changed in Chef Client 12.4 to "stable", changed in 12.1 to run chef-client in audit_mode.

+``automatic_attribute_blacklist``
+   A hash  that blacklists ``automatic`` attributes, preventing blacklisted attributes from being saved.

+   New in Chef Client 13.0.

 ``automatic_attribute_whitelist``
-   A Hash that whitelists ``automatic`` attributes, preventing non-whitelisted attributes from being saved.
+   A hash  that whitelists ``automatic`` attributes, preventing non-whitelisted attributes from being saved.

+   New in Chef Client 13.0.

 ``cache_path``
    Optional.
 The home directory for the user that is running the chef-client as a non-root user.